clef-men/zoo/bench/README.md

 The benchmarks validate our pre-benchmarking expectations.
-In fact `parabs` seems to perform slightly better than `domainslib` on benchmarks `fibonacci` and `for_irregular` with irregular tasks such (sometimes 10-20% better).
+In fact `parabs` seems to perform slightly better than `domainslib` on benchmarks `fibonacci` and `for_irregular` with irregular task (sometimes 10-20% better).

-The parallel-for implementation of `moonpool` uses one less domain than `domainslib` or `parabs` for compute -- the main domain simply blocks until the worker domains complete.
-This shows as "one-domain shift" in the results, for example the DOMAINS=3 performance of moonpool will be comparable to the DOMAINS=2 performance of `parabs` or `domainslib`.

 We observe that `moonpool` works better than either `parabs` and `domainslib` under CPU contention -- starting around 11 domains.
-The cause for this difference is not yet understood.
-(One plausible explanation is that the centralized design means that domains wait more, and that having several domains waiting on a lock actually helps in CPU-contended situations.)
+The cause for this difference is not yet fully understood.
+(One hypothesis is that some parts of the `moonpool` implementation clamp the number of requested threads/domains to be at most the number of CPU cores, so we are not in fact forcing CPU contentions as with the other implementations.)

 ## Per-benchmark results